Warnemunde & Rostock

 THINGS TO DO

-There is lots to do in and around Warnemunde and Rostock.
-These can include guided tours of each town, memorials and museums.
+There is much to do in and around Warnemunde and Rostock.
+Some ideas include guided tours of each town, memorials and museums.

 Rostock is nearby and within easy reach of the port.
 Points of interest include a local distillary and walking tours of this historic city.